All Products

 Amazon slot查询信息

-• During initial full data synchronization, DTS consumes some read and write resources of the source and destination databases.
-This may increase the database load.
-Before you start data synchronization, evaluate the performance of the source and destination databases.
-You can perform data synchronization during off-peak hours.
-For example, you can perform the synchronization when the CPU load of both databases is below 30%.
+• During initial full data synchronization, DTS consumes some read and write resources of the source and destination databases, which may increase the database load.
+Before you synchronize data, you should evaluate the performance of the source and destination databases.
+We recommend that you perform data synchronization during off-peak hours, for example, when the CPU load of the source and destination databases is below 30%.

-• Because initial full data synchronization performs concurrent INSERT operations, fragmentation occurs in the tables of the destination database.
-As a result, the storage space occupied by the tables in the destination database is larger than that in the source database.
+• Because full initialization runs INSERT operations concurrently, table fragmentation occurs in the destination database.
+As a result, the tables in the destination database may occupy more storage space than the tables in the source database.

 • While the synchronization instance is running: